renukajalluri/midterm-2024-calc/readme.md

 Code: (https://github.com/Hk574/Midterm-project.git/calculator/history.py)

-2. **Singleton Pattern:**: Used in the CommandHandler class to ensure that only one instance manages command registration and execution.
+2. **Singleton Pattern:**: Used in the CommandHandlerFactory class to ensure that only one instance manages command registration and execution.
 This ensures consistent behavior across the application.

 Code: (https://github.com/Hk574/Midterm-project.git/commands/__init__.py)